lobuhi/byp4xx/README.md

 ./byp4xx.sh http(s)://url/path [OPTIONS]

 OPTIONS:
--c Return the entire curl command if response is 200
+  -c Return the entire curl command if response is 200 -r Redirects if the response is 3XX
 ```
 **Example:**
 ```